MASILab/SynSeg-Net/README.md

 This is our ongoing PyTorch implementation for end-to-end synthesis and segmentation without groudtruth.
-The paper can be found in [arXiv](https://arxiv.org/abs/1712.07695) for ISBI 2018
+The paper can be found in [arXiv](https://arxiv.org/abs/1712.07695) for ISBI 2018 The video can be found in [video](https://youtu.be/LTTh1WWPZ1o) on youtube

 The code was written by [Yuankai Huo](https://sites.google.com/site/yuankaihuo/) and developed upon [CycleGAN Torch](https://github.com/junyanz/CycleGAN).